gourmetjs/gourmet-ssr/docs/getting-started.md

 The middleware created by `gourmet.middleware()` adds `serve()` method to `res` object.

-`res.serve(pageName, clientProps)` renders the content of page specified by `pageName`, with the props in `clientProps`, and then sends the result to the client. `clientProps` must be a JSON serializable object because it is transferred to the client for rehydration.
+`res.serve(pageName, clientProps)` renders the content of page specified by `pageName`, with the props in `clientProps`, and then sends the result to the browser. `clientProps` must be a JSON serializable object because it is transferred to the client for rehydration.

 By default, Gourmet SSR uses `ReactDOMServer.renderToNodeStream()` and `res.serve()` starts to send out the content of stream immediately to achieve the best [Time to First Byte](https://en.wikipedia.org/wiki/Time_to_first_byte) performance.

 ## Build and run

+Before to run your server, you have to build the SSR bundles first.
+Gourmet SSR uses Webpack and Babel under the hood to compile your SSR code.

 Add the `build` script to `package.json`.